 Afghan Hound

-These large sized dogs are impressively beautiful, affectionate family dogs.
+Afghan Hounds are impressively beautiful, affectionate family dogs.
 Speedy and with an excellent sense of sight, they have a keen instinct to chase small animals.
+Large sized, eye-catching dogs with a thick, silky, flowing coat, Afghans bear themselves with confidence, dignity and aloofness towards strangers, but are friendly, good natured and laid back at home.

 Recommended forFamilies wanting an independent dog